dmlc/dgl/examples/pytorch/rgcn-hetero/README.md

 raw RDF data.
 For AIFB, BGS and AM, all literal nodes are pruned from the graph.
 For AIFB, some training/testing nodes thus become orphan and are excluded from the training/testing set.
-The resulting graph has fewer entites and relations.
+The resulting graph has fewer entities and relations.
 As a reference (numbers include reverse edges and relations):

 | Dataset | #Nodes | #Edges | #Relations | #Labeled |
 | --- | --- | --- | --- | --- |